Cisco Secure Workload

 Also, considerations should be made regarding the vendor’s edge/physical infrastructure providers or colocation facilities.
 We can change your security posture, but we can’t change the speed of light and the laws of physics.

 Consider how the SASE vendor routes traffic in their PoP fabric.
-There should be route optimization at each PoP.
+Route optimization should be performed at each PoP.
 Some route optimizations are for high availability, while others are for performance.
 Does the vendor offer cold-potato or hot-potato routing?
 The cold-potato routing means bringing the end-user device into the provider’s network as soon as possible.
 On the other hand, “hot-potato routing” means the end user’s traffic traverses more of the public Internet.

 Secure access service requires clients to be authenticated and authorized before accessing protected assets, regardless of whether the connection is inside or outside the network perimeter.
 Then, real-time encrypted connections are created between the requesting client and the protected asset.
 As a result, all SASE-protected servers and services are hidden from all unauthorized network queries and scan attempts.